-Whether you’re looking for a luxurious boutique hotel or a family friendly accommodation you’ll find your ideal base in our guide to the best places to stay in Porto.
+Whether you’re looking for luxurious boutique hotels or a family friendly accommodation you’ll find your ideal Porto base in our guide to the best places to stay in Porto.
 When considering where to stay in Porto you’ll need to think about how you plan to get around.
 Porto city centre is very walkable, but to take full advantage of this we recommend booking accommodation close to key landmarks such as the Clérigos Tower, Majestic Café or Avenida dos Aliados and use that as your base to explore the city.

 One of Porto’s most historic grand dames it just underwent a massive revamp.
-This elegant, luxury hotel benefits from an excellent central location and is one of the best places to stay in Porto near the Clérigos Tower and many of the city’s top attractions.
+This elegant, luxury hotel benefits from an excellent central location and is one of the best hotels in Porto near the Clérigos Tower and many of the city’s top attractions.
 Housed in a listed building, its interior contains a wealth of decorative features, such as exquisite ironwork, carved wood detail and magnificent stained glass panels.
 The surrounding neighbourhood is chock-a- block with exciting new restaurants and bars.

 RELATED: First Timer’s Guide to Porto

 Guests rave about A Brasileira’s fantastic location just a 4 minute walk from Avenida dos Alidos and a stone’s throw from the São Bento train station.
 The hotel is divided into six floors with 90 luxurious rooms and suites.
 Interior designers took inspiration from the spice trade during the Portuguese Age of Exploration.
 From cinnamon to chocolate, tea to cocoa, and anise to pepper each floor provides a sensory immersion, which ranges from scented corridors to pictures covering the walls behind the headboards.
 Other highlights we love, the historic A Brasileira café, a popular spot among locals.